 This version of the classic British cocktail was created by Eben Freeman, bartender at Tailor restaurant in New York City.
 Place 1/2 the ice into a 1-litre capacity jug.
 Add cumcumber slices.
 Pour in Pimm's, followed by lemonade and ginger beer.

 The name says it all: Aperol is the perfect aperitif.
 Bright orange in colour, it has a unique taste, thanks to the secret recipe, which has never been changed, with infusions of selected ingredients including bitter and sweet oranges and many other herbs (including rhubarb) and roots in perfect proportions.
-Start by adding ice into the glass then pour in the Prosecco, the Aperol and add a splash of soda, top with a slice of orange.
-This serving avoids the Aperol settling at the bottom.
+A Treviso Prosecco: Italian white grapes located in the region of Veneto, pleasant and well balanced

 The Moscow Mule is a refreshing and easy vodka highball that uses ginger beer.
 Along with the likes of the White Russian, it was designed to sell vodka to U.S. drinkers in the 1930's and 1940's.
 Before this time, vodka was relatively unknown to Americans, though it didn't take long for them to fall in love with the clear spirit.
 This is one of the easiest drinks to make and it may quickly become your new favorite vodka highball.
 It has a snappy spice that is unique, refreshing, and invigorating, spectacular in its simplicity.
 The Moscow Mule requires just three easy-to-find ingredients, two of which can be played with to customize to your own taste.